-In general, how would you propose to conduct this research study so that it answers your research questions?
-What kind of data will you gather - in a general sense, what information is important to know to answer your research questions?
-What type of instrumentation will you use (surveys, observations, interviews, other...or a combination)?
-From whom or what sources will you gather data?
+In general, how would a researcher propose to conduct this research study so that it answers the research questions?
+What kind of data will be gathered - in a general sense, what information is important to know to answer the research questions?
+What type of instrumentation will be used (surveys, observations, interviews, other...or a combination)?
+From whom or what sources will data be gathered?
 Why them?
-How will you reduce the data - make sense of it?
+How will data be reduced - make sense of it?
 How will you assure that the data are of high quality?
 Students should not plan to use JWU as a population sample, etc.